 Does India have safe and drinkable H2O?
 No (Read my post: here).
 Having battled waterborne bugs for having brushed my teeth with the water, I’d list a backup water solution as a must-have.
 Here’s the low-down on some of the options out there:

-Water pump and portable water purifiers that work:
+Water pump water purifiers

 These claim to catch 99.9% of the bacteria in bad water.
 Not bad.
 I bought a Sport Berkey Portable Water Purifier for $25.
 The only drawback is the pump and water bottles require labor.
 In short, you’re getting a workout for each mouthful of squirt you make!
 These filters work, but if you lack patience like me, you’ll easily find yourself running back to the stores to buy sketchy bottled water or worse– risk brushing your teeth with the tap!!
 They’re also pretty bulky and not very light-weight either.